j-leidy/MyPortfolio/README.md

 This website is pretty straight forward.
 This is the implementation for Netlify.
 I am currently not using a backend, however I have a codebase with a backend fully implemented.
 That website is on a MERN stack.
 Below I will add some documentation on specific sections of the website I think are useful for others.
 Open to suggestions on ways to improve my implementation.
 This project is public so others can learn from it and find solutions to their own problems while developing.
 Hopefully it helps!

+Please view the License for proper use of the source code.
+Thank you.

 ## Code Details Section:

 ### Intersection Observer